A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Methods

 Ensemble neural networks (ENN) are a type of ensemble method that use multiple neural network models, each with their own architectures, hyperparameters, and training data, to collectively make predictions.
 The idea behind ENNs is that by leveraging the complementary strengths and weaknesses of multiple models, we can achieve better performance than any individual model alone.
 There are several ways to construct an ENN.
-One common approach is to train several independent neural networks, called base models or base learners, on the training data and then combine their outputs through some form of averaging, in case of regression, or voting, in classification problems \citep{hansen1990neural}.
-Another approach is to use a single architecture and hyperparameters, but vary the initial weights and biases or the order in which the data is presented during training \citep{ziegel2003elements}.
-In this study, we constructed two neural networks, their predictions are combined to make a final omnibus prediction.
+One common approach is to train several independent neural networks, called base models or base learners, on the training data and then combine their output through some form of averaging, in the case of regression, or voting, in classification problems \citep{hansen1990neural}.
+Another approach is to use a single architecture and hyperparameters, but vary the initial weights and biases or the order in which the data are presented during training \citep{hastie2009elements}.
+In this study, we constructed two neural networks, and their predictions are combined to make a final omnibus prediction.
 Combining the predictions from the two neural networks can be done either by averaging or by assigning weights to each prediction according to the importance of the model, called stacking.
 The idea behind stacking is to use the predictions of multiple base models to train a higher-level ``meta-model" that can make more accurate predictions than any of the individual models alone.
-We implemented ENN using Keras \citep{chollet2015keras} and Sklearn \citep{pedregosa2011scikit} in Python \citep{van1995python}.
+In our implementation, the ENN uses two feed-forward neural networks (Base Learner 1 (NN1), Base Learner 2 (NN2)) trained by back-propagation with a stochastic gradient–based optimizer (Adam).
+We implemented the ENN using Keras \citep{chollet2015keras} and Sklearn \citep{pedregosa2011scikit} in Python \citep{van1995python}.
+NN1 is a wide–shallow network with hidden layers (512, 128), and NN2 is a deeper–narrower network with hidden layers (256, 128, 64).
+All hidden layers use ReLU activations with dropout and $\ell_2$ weight decay and the loss is the root mean squared error.
+The hyperparameters were tuned through a cross-validation grid search: learning rate $\in\{10^{-4},3{\times}10^{-4},10^{-3}\}$, batch size $\in\{256,512,1024\}$, dropout $\in[0.1,0.4]$, and penalty $\ell_2$ $\lambda\in\{10^{-4},10^{-3}\}$.
+The models were trained for up to 200 epochs with early stopping and reduction of learning-rate on the plateau; the configuration that minimizes cross-validation RMSE was selected.
+To combine base learners we used stacking consistent with \cite{hansen1990neural}: out-of-fold predictions from NN1 and NN2 formed two meta-features and a linear meta-learner (ridge regression with non-negativity and sum-to-one normalization of the weights) learned $(w_1,w_2)$, yielding the final predictor $\widehat{y}_{\mathrm{ENN}}(x)=w_1\,\widehat{y}_{\mathrm{NN1}}(x)+w_2\,\widehat{y}_{\mathrm{NN2}}(x)$ with $w_1,w_2\ge 0$, $w_1{+}w_2=1$.
+After tuning, each base model was refit on the full training set with its selected hyperparameters, and the meta-learner was applied to their predictions; random seeds were fixed for reproducibility, and we report per-fold and aggregated RMSE for NN1, NN2, and the stacked ENN alongside the learned $(w_1,w_2)$.